jdevera/subdue/README.rst

 Documentation for subcommand containers
 :::::::::::::::::::::::::::::::::::::::

 Subcommand containers are directories and as such, cannot follow any of the comment convention outlined above.
-To circunvent this, Subdue reads all the documentation for subcommand containers from a file called ``doc.txt`` that sits directly under the container.
+To circumvent this, Subdue reads all the documentation for subcommand containers from a file called ``doc.txt`` that sits directly under the container.

 The same conventions outlined above apply.
 However, since a subcommand container cannot contain options, its usage, if not specified in the file ``doc.txt``, will be generalised as::